Engineering Technology Course Descriptions

 ETEC 292: Career Planning and Workplace Relations

 Credits: 2.0Designed to give students an overview of engineering technology careers.
-Includes field trips, resume building, interviewing skills, job search skills, and developing skills to work in groups.
-Prerequisite(s): Placement in ENGL& 101.
+Includes field trips, resume building, interviewing skills, job search skills and developing skills to work in groups.
+Prerequisite(s): ENGL& 101 placement or completion of ENGL 99 is required to take this class.

 Course Level Objectives